anthonyraj/word-of-grace-apps/README.md

 * Need a way to receive updates from wordpress or should wordpress itself

 ## Mobile Apps
+* There are so many options to develop cross platform app:[link](https://www.outsystems.com/blog/free-cross-platform-mobile-app-development-tools-compared.html).
+Worth the read.

 ### Version 1
 * Use Cordova to create a working cross-platform hybrid mobile application which can do: